 - What “language” do they use?

 Do you need a similar course?
 If so, contact me today!
-I would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.
+I would love to work with you and your team to design and deliver training that engages your employees and helps drive change within your organization.